gunjandatta/sprest/README.md

 *Note - SharePoint online may reject synchronous requests.
 It's better to use asynchronous requests.*

 ## Examples:
+*Note - The examples below will execute one request to the server.*

 ### Content Types
 _**List**_
 ```